-It's essential you understand the homeschool laws before you get started.
+Let's call the homeschool laws "Homeschooling 101" -- you have to know the basic legalities before you take on homeschooling.
 While some states are very relaxed in their approach toward homeschooling, others have more rigid guidelines and regulations.
 The strict states require regular reporting, submission of test scores, evaluations by outside professionals and sometimes home visits by state officials.
 Read our article about understanding homeschooling laws in your state.
 Also check HSLDA.org, where you can become familiar with the specific laws, filing requirements, record-keeping expectations and other regulations in your area.

 Traditional method — Your homeschool would be set up just like a public school with a complete curriculum and traditional grading system.
 It's just like a traditional school, but at home.